-Since you now have all the details on the top 10 models available on the market and know how to properly compare two models and decide which one is the best and, most importantly, which one is best fit for your needs, it’s time to look at some other buying considerations that may appear when shopping for a router.
+Since you now have all the details on the top 10 models available on the market and know how to properly compare them and decide which one is the best wood router for your needs, it’s time to look at some other buying considerations that may appear when shopping for a router.

 After all, making an informed purchase is the main thing that matters and since different tools are destined for different needs and jobs, you just need to keep some things in mind and deciding will be very easy.